Questions about GEO, our research, and how we work.

 Ranked next steps

-Top fixes prioritized by measured impact, not generic SEO advice.
+Top fixes prioritized by measured lift, not generic SEO advice.

 Written handoff